pcastr0/pcastr0/README.md

 - Type 1 Hypervisor Virtualization using Proxmox VE and Container Orchestration using Kubernetes
 - Might learn low-level programming languages like C/C++, Go or Rust 🤔
-- Exploring Homelab/Homeserver for DIY self-hosted projects, Cybersecurity and Testing out AI LLMs
+- Exploring Homelab/Homeserver for FOSS/DIY self-hosted projects, Cybersecurity and Testing out AI LLMs

 ## 📫 How to Reach Me